OHDSI/EnsemblePatientLevelPrediction/README.md

 EnsemblePatientLevelPrediction is an R package for building and validating ensemble patient-level predictive models using data in the OMOP Common Data Model format.
 The package expands the OHDSI R PatientLevelPrediction package to enable ensemble learning.

+In our study [here](https://www.researchsquare.com/article/rs-1217376/v1) we found that combining models developed using different databases resulted in models that had better discrimination performance compared to the level 1 models (single database) when transported to new data.
+However, calibration was poor.
+This has prompted the EnsemblePatientLevelPrediction package where users can combine models developed on the same database or models developed on different databases.

 User Documentation
 ==================